Collabor8Online/stimul8/README.md

 ### Issues and Bug Reports and Feature Requests

-Use the [Github Issue Tracker](https://github.com/Collabor8Online/stimul8/issues) and post a friendly message explaining what you are looking for, where the gem currently falls short and, if you're able, some suggestions on how to solve it.
+Use the [Github Issue Tracker](https://github.com/Collabor8Online/stimul8/issues) and post a friendly message explaining what you are looking for, where the gem currently falls short and, if you're able, some suggestions on how to get there.

 ### Writing code